EliasViotti/GoFundMe-Solidity/README.md

 # GoFundMe-Solidity
-GoFundMe solidity code deployed on a testnet
+GoFundMe solidity smart contract deployed on a testnet

 First ever personal smart contract deployed on a testnet (ZKSync Testnet).
 Using chainlink's 'AggregatorV3Interface', gas management tecnics and a Price Converter library to convert eth into usd